 Has Katy ISD's Debt Service tax rate increased in recent years?

-During this same time period, the District authorized and sold $459 million of bonds from the 2010 authorization, $748 million of bonds from the 2014 authorization, and as of August 31, 2018 has sold $200 million of the $609.2 million authorization approved in November 2017.
-This ability to maintain and even slightly decrease the tax rate was primarily due to an increase in taxable values through growth and the District's ability to capitalize on low interest rates both in issuing new bonds and by refunding certain outstanding bonds.
+During this same time period, the District authorized and sold $459 million of bonds from the 2010 authorization, $748 million of bonds from the 2014 authorization, and as of August 31, 2020 has sold $569.2 million of the $609.2 million authorization approved in November 2017.
+This ability to maintain and even slightly decrease the original tax rate was primarily due to an increase in taxable values through growth and the District's ability to capitalize on low interest rates both in issuing new bonds and by refunding certain outstanding bonds.